talmeym/regurgitator-core/README.md

 - ``rule-behaviour`` rules determine how ``decision`` steps choose which child step to execute; their behaviour govern what to do if more than rule passes.
 - ``condition-behaviour`` all conditions for a rule must be met for it to pass. each condition evaluates the value of a parameter; it's behaviour governs the kind of evaluation performed.

+just as custom steps can be added to extend regurgitator to your needs, you can provide your own construct implementations to further extend the capabilities of the framework.

 modules
 -------